Yazidis in Armenia: Memorials and religious sites

+Religion

+The vast majority of Yazidis in Armenia are followers of the Yazidi religion, which they call Sharfadin.
+In recent years, some Yazidis have converted to proselytizing neo-Protestant Christian denominations, namely the Jehovah's Witnesses.
+According to one study from 2018, the Yazidi-populated village of Sadunts consists entirely of Yazidis who have become members of the Jehovah's Witnesses.

 Foreign evaluations of Yazidi rights

 US reports on the relations between Yazidis and the Armenian government have been mixed.
-According to a 1998 United States Department of State, Yazidis were subjected to some harassment in Armenia.
+According to a 1998 United States Department of State report, Yazidis were subjected to some harassment in Armenia.
 Attendance school rates among children in the Yazidi ethnic minority continued to be lower than average, partially due to economic reasons, a lack of Yazidi teachers and books, and the early removal of teenage girls from schools for marriage.
-In 2006 the UN Children's Fund (UNICEF) supported the government's effort to publish textbooks for ethnic minorities, and in 2007 new Yazidi language textbooks appeared in some Yazidi schools around the country.
-The textbooks are Aziz. and Hasan Shex Mamude.
-Also through Armenian government support the first Yazidi newspaper was published named Ezdikhana (ex. name: Denge Ezdia or Yazidi Voice).
+In 2006, UNICEF supported the government's effort to publish textbooks for ethnic minorities, and in 2007 new Yazidi language textbooks appeared in some Yazidi schools around the country.
+Also through Armenian government support the first Yazidi newspaper was published named Ezdikhana (formerly called Denge Ezdia or Yazidi Voice).

-Armenia has been described as "the best country for their survival as a community" by the Yazidis.
-However, according to several reports, harassments against Yazidis exists in the country at non-state level.
-In an 2007 U.S. Department of State human rights report states that "as in previous years, Yazidi leaders did not complain that police and local authorities subjected their community to discrimination".
+Armenia has been described as "the best country for their survival as a community" by some Yazidis.
+However, according to several reports, harassment against Yazidis exists in the country at non-state level.
+In a 2007 U.S. Department of State human rights report states that "as in previous years, Yazidi leaders did not complain that police and local authorities subjected their community to discrimination".

-In August 2021, Office of the United Nations High Commissioner for Human Rights released a statement urging Armenian authorities to stop intimidating Sashik Sultanyan, the founder of the Yazidi Center for Human Rights.
-Sultanyan faces war crime charges for speaking up for Yazidi rights.
+In August 2021, the Office of the United Nations High Commissioner for Human Rights released a statement urging Armenian authorities to stop intimidating Sashik Sultanyan, the founder of the Yazidi Center for Human Rights.
+Sultanyan faces charges of "criminal incitement of hatred and violence" in connection with an interview he gave about Yazidi issues in Armenia.